 The lower portion of the a fruit tree is called the rootstock.
 This is the portion of the tree that has been grafted over to a specific variety.
 Different rootstocks provide opportunities for everyone to enjoy the thrill of growing your own fruit.
 Lastly, pruning has a great impact on size, if you need to maintain a certain height then also prune in the summer.

 NOTE: Mature tree size is determined by the rootstock in combination with the vigor of the variety.
 For example, a Northern Spy or Gravenstein on a semidwarf rootstock will be larger than a Jonathan or Idared on the same rootstock.
 See apple chart for variety size and rootstock availability.

 Standard Produces a strong well anchored tree.
 Trees are vigorous and tolerant of drought and wet soils.
-Bears fruit between 6-12 years and grows to 20-25 feet.
+Begins to bear fruit between 6-12 years of age and grows to 20-25 feet.

 STONE FRUITS ROOTSTOCK

 Lovell Produces a strong well anchored tree with resistance to bacterial canker.
 Tolerates cold and wet soils.
 Susceptible to nematodes in sandy soil.
 Bears fruit in 2-3 years and grows to 15-18 feet.

 Mariana Produces a shallow rooted tree allowing greater tolerance to wet soils.
 Resistant to oak root fungus, some nematodes and brown line.
 Slightly dwarfing for plums and apricots.
 Bears fruit in 2-3 years and grows to 15 – 18 feet.